ViktorKaltash/Image-Fourier-transform-on-Java/README.md

 # Image-Fourier-transform
  One of my education labs from university.
-Transform sizes of BMP image with minimal loss
+Fourier transform sizes of BMP image with minimal loss